ai4luc/CerraData-code-data/README.md

 5. **Water:** river, small lakes, dams, and fish farming ponds.

 ### Download the dataset
 Currently, the labeled part of the dataset (50k images) is available to download via this [cloud storage link](https://www.kaggle.com/datasets/cerranet/biome-cerrado-dataset-cerradata).
-We are working to make the remaining unlabeled part of CerraData (approximately 2.5 million images, 800 GB) available as soon as possible.
+The full unlabeled dataset is available to download in this [cloud drive](https://inpebr-my.sharepoint.com/:f:/g/personal/mateus_miranda_inpe_br/EhAvFUXWZVlGq_saQc_wPXcB-5x5wwM_9wi4dkhzGMD9pA?e=K1H5bt), which is organized in five folders corresponding to brazilian states.
+For each folder four images batch was created considering its geoinformation.

 ## Dataset challenge assessment: Evaluation of well-known CNNs